 At the 50 CFM mode, it generates 0.3 sones or less, which quieter than a gentle breeze.
 The 80 CFM and 110 CFM settings are rated at <0.6 and <0.9 sones respectively.
 The three CFM settings are manually adjustable.

-The unit employs an enclosed brushless ECM motor technology rated for continuous running.
+The very quiet bath fan employs an enclosed brushless ECM motor technology rated for continuous running.
 The motor is permanently lubricated and equipped with a cut-off fuse.

 Other qualities of Panasonic FV-11VHL2 that stand out include the Smart Flow Technology that automatically adjusts output when static pressure is detected and the sturdy 26-gauge zinc-aluminum-magnesium housing.
 It comes with an integrated 4-inch or 6-inch diameter duct adapter.

-This Panasonic exhaust fan is Energy Star Certified and UL and CUL Listed.
+This Panasonic quiet bathroom exhaust fan is energy star ratedand UL and CUL Listed.
 It’s backed by a 6-year ECM warranty and a 3-year warranty for the remaining parts.

 - Extremely quiet at just 0.3 sones